Dental Implants – Belchertown, MA

 The 4-Step Dental Implant Process

 In general, the entire dental implant process usually takes anywhere from several months to a year (that might seem like a long time, but we assure you — it’s worth it!).
-To ensure you receive the highest quality of care, Dr. M has partnered with a network of trusted oral surgeons and periodontists in the Belchertown area for the surgical portions of the dental implant process.
-He’ll go over the details of the treatment during your consultation, but the four general steps are: the initial consultation, the surgical implant placement, osseointegration, and the installation of your restorations.
+To ensure you receive the highest quality of care, Dr. M has partnered with a network of trusted oral surgeons and periodontists in the Belchertown area for the surgical portions of the dental implant treatment.
+He’ll go over the details of the treatment during your consultation, but for now, here are the four basic steps in the dental implant process.

 Benefits of Dental Implants